kubernetes-sigs/gateway-api/site-src/concepts/glossary.md

 ### Service mesh

-A _service mesh_ is software that runs on a cluster to manage infrastructure providing security, reliability, and observability for communications between workloads (east/west traffic).
+A _service mesh_ is software that manages infrastructure providing security, reliability, and observability for communications between workloads (east/west traffic).
+Service meshes generally work by intercepting communications between workloads at a very low level, often (though not always) by inserting proxies next to the workload's Pods.

 ### Service backend